AhmedBadary/AhmedBadary.github.io/content/research/dl/theory/regularization.md

 2. **Parameter Penalties and the Bias parameter:**{: style="color: SteelBlue"}{: .bodyContents2 #bodyContents22}
     In NN, we usually penalize __only the weights__ of the affine transformation at each layer and we leave the __biases unregularized__.
     Biases typically require less data than the weights to fit accurately.
-The reason is that _each weight specifies how TWO variables interact_ so fitting the weights well, requires observing both variable sin a variety of conditions.
-However, _each bias controls only a single variable_, thus, we dont induce too much _variance_ by leaving the biases unregularized.
+The reason is that _each weight specifies how TWO variables interact_ so fitting the weights well, requires observing both variables in a variety of conditions.
+However, _each bias controls only a single variable_, thus, we don't induce too much _variance_ by leaving the biases unregularized.
 If anything, regularizing the bias can introduce a significant amount of _underfitting_.
     <br>